-Learn something new every day More Info... by email
+Learn something new every day

 Throughout most of the world the metric system has been the dominant system of quantification for centuries.
-In 1795, the French Academy of Sciences developed a system of measurement to standardize measurements in France.
-Before this standardization, measurements varied from area to area.
-In 1875, the Treaty of the Meter was signed at the International Bureau of Weights and Measurements conference.
+In 1795, the French Academy of Sciences developed it to standardize measurements in France.
+Before this standardization, measurements varied from area to area, sometimes wildly.
+In 1875, the “Treaty of the Meter” was signed at the International Bureau of Weights and Measurements conference.
 Since that time the metric system has been adopted by the vast majority of countries around the world, and is used commonly even in those that haven’t officially mandated its use.

 One of our editors will review your suggestion and make changes if warranted.
 Note that depending on the number of suggestions we receive, this can take anywhere from a few hours to a few days.
 Thank you for helping to improve wiseGEEK!